qossmic/deprecation-detector/README.md

 ## Basic knowledge

-The Sensiolabs DeprecationDetector is a command line command based on the [Symfony console component](https://github.com/symfony/Console).
+The Sensiolabs DeprecationDetector is a command line command based on the [Symfony Console component](https://github.com/symfony/Console).
 It makes heavy use of the [PHP-Parser](https://github.com/nikic/PHP-Parser) library for analyzing PHP code.

 The command works in three steps: